AAK581/sepolia-cats-dapp/README.md

 # How To Run Tests
-In order to run the 10 test functions in the GameContract.t.sol file, just run "forge test" after installing Foundry in /foundry-smartContract.
+In order to run the 11 test functions in the GameContract.t.sol file, just run "forge test" after installing Foundry in /foundry-smartContract.
-In order to install Foundry follow this guide: https://book.getfoundry.sh/introduction/installation/
+In order to install Foundry, follow this guide: https://book.getfoundry.sh/introduction/installation/

 # How To Run The Program